v12technology/fluxtion/docs/sections/performance.md

 ## Latency distribution
 At 99.99% the latency is measured at 0.625 microseconds, which includes the underlying machine jitter.
 The results are recorded using HdrHistogram which adds an overhead of several nanoseconds to each reading.
+The tail of the app latency follows the tail for jitter on the test machine with no app code executing, this tells us the jitter at the higher end is due to the machine and not the application.

 ![](../images/latyency.png)